mariapazpl/Copihue/README.md

 ## Overview

 This project is a dynamic and interactive website for a dance studio, built using modern web development technologies.
 The goal was to create a platform where users can explore dance classes, view schedules, and enroll in courses directly through the site.
-Please access the website through the link in the title.
+Please access the website at https://copihue.vercel.app/.

+## UX/UI Prototype

+Prior to development, a prototype was created using Figma to help visualize the user experience and design elements.
+You can view the Figma prototype here: [Copihue Dance Studio Prototype](https://www.figma.com/proto/5rlm0PDjD8TNnY94KMAR3Q/SalsaStudio?node-id=5-2&t=25PNosoMCPI9jBca-1&scaling=scale-down&content-scaling=fixed&page-id=0%3A1)

 ## Technologies Used